Fire AlarmSecurity & SafteySensors - Tranducers Circuits

 Overheat Detector Alarm/Switch Schematic Circuit Diagram

-At the heart of this circuit is a precision integrated temperature sensor type LM35 (IC1), which provides an accurate linear and directly proportional output in mV, over the zero to +155 degrees C temperature range.
-The LM35 develops an output voltage of 10 mV/K change in measured temperature.
-Designed to draw a minimal current of its own, the LM35 has very low self-heating in still air.
-Here the output of the LM35 is applied to the non-inverting input of a comparator wired around a CA3130 opamp (10).
+Central to this circuit is a precise integrated temperature sensor known as LM35 (IC1), delivering an exact linear and directly proportional output in millivolts across the temperature range from zero to +155 degrees Celsius.
+The LM35 generates an output voltage of 10 millivolts per Kelvin change in the measured temperature.
+Engineered to consume minimal current, the LM35 exhibits minimal self-heating in stagnant air.
+In this setup, the LM35’s output is connected to the non-inverting input of a comparator, which is constructed using a CA3130 operational amplifier (opamp).

 Tags